-You and your dependents may convert a limited amount of life insurance if you have been insured under your Employer's group plan with Unum for at least five (5) years and the Summary of Benefits or the plan:
+You may convert a limited amount of life insurance if you have been insured under your Employer's group plan with Unum for at least five (5) years and the Summary of Benefits or the plan:

-- is cancelled with Unum; or - changes so that you no longer are eligible.
+- is cancelled with Unum: or - changes so that you no longer are eligible.

-The individual life policy maximum for each of you will be the lesser of:
+The individual life policy maximum will be the lesser of:

-- \$10,000; or - your or your dependent's coverage amounts under the plan less any amounts that become available under any other group life plan offered by your Employer within 31 days after the date the Summary of Benefits or the plan is cancelled.
+- \$10,000; or - your coverage amount under the plan less any amount that becomes available under any other group life plan offered by your Employer within 31 days after the date the Summary of Benefits or the plan is cancelled.